lucapette/web/main/content/writing/improving-fakedata-performance-for-fun.md

 After that, I decided to profile the program to confirm the hypothesis from a different angle.

-If you're not familiar with diagnostics in Go, you may want to start from [here](https://go.dev/doc/diagnostics) for some basic definitions.
+If you're not familiar with diagnostics in Go, you may want to start from the the official [Diagnostics](https://go.dev/doc/diagnostics) doc for some basic definitions.

 Go offers a variety of profiler (CPU, memory, and so on).
 They produce [profiling data](https://pkg.go.dev/runtime/pprof) you can then inspect with a